 Mitsubishi teases Ralliart, Kei EV concept cars ahead of debut in January

-Mitsubishi teases Ralliart, Kei EV concept cars ahead of debut in January2 min read .
-Updated: 20 Dec 2021, 06:00 PM IST
+Mitsubishi teases Ralliart, Kei EV concept cars ahead of debut in January

 The teaser image of Mitsubishi Ralliart concept car shows a very large diffuser covering most of the rear bumper of the vehicle.